Leddie Brown

-Leddie Brown (born February 28, 1999) is an American football running back for the Arlington Renegades of the XFL.
+Leddie Brown (born February 28, 1999) is an American professional football running back.
 He played college football at West Virginia.

-Early years
+Early life

 Brown attended Smyrna High School in Smyrna, Delaware before transferring to Saints John Neumann and Maria Goretti Catholic High School in Philadelphia, Pennsylvania for his senior year.
 He had 899 rushing yards and 11 touchdowns his senior year.
 Brown committed to West Virginia University to play college football.

 College career

 Brown played in 11 games as a true freshman at West Virginia in 2018, rushing 91 times for 446 yards and four touchdowns.
 As a sophomore in 2019 he started three of 10 games and rushed for 367 yards on 107 carries and a touchdown.
 Brown took over as the teams starting running back his junior year in 2020.
 He finished the season with 1,010 yards on 199 carries with nine touchdowns.
-He returned to West Virginia for his senior year in 2021 rather than enter the 2021 NFL Draft.
+He returned to West Virginia for his senior year in 2021 rather than enter the 2021 NFL draft.
 Brown started his senior season and played in all twelve games amassing 1065 yards and thirteen touchdowns on 223 carries and 217 yards receiving on thirty-six receptions.